metamesh/metamesh.org/content/english/standalone/projects.md

 submit: Submit
 form_title: Sign Up!
-subtitle: 'Meta Mesh is deploying a pilot project to offer our In-Home WiFi services to K-12 students to keep them connected for online learning throughout the COVID-19 Crisis.
+subtitle: 'Meta Mesh is deploying a pilot project to offer our In-Home WiFi services to households within the pilot program service area.
 If your household resides in Homewood, Coraopolis, or New Kensington-Arnold, please fill out the form below to see if you are eligible to receive services through this pilot program. '
 form_action: https://formspree.io/f/xnqonazg

 ---